 5. “Find-Replace” – Plagiarism

-Changing the most common keywords and phrases in the copied content and not making any changes in the essential document is called “Find and Replace” – kind of plagiarism.
+Changing the most common keywords and phrases in the copied content and not making any changes in the essential document is called “Find and Replace” – a kind of plagiarism.

 6. “Recycle” – Plagiarism

-Recycle is also called self-plagiarism.
+Recycling is also called self-plagiarism.
 It refers to the act of borrowing from one’s own previous document without a proper citation.

 7. “Mashup” – Plagiarism

-When the written document is copied from more than one source and all are mixed together without any proper citation then it is called mashup kind of plagiarism
+When the written document is copied from more than one source and all are mixed together without any proper citation then it is called a mashup kind of plagiarism

 8. “404 Error” – Plagiarism

 “404 Error” – plagiarism is the eighth most important type.
-In this, a person creates a document by copying from various sources and prepare as a single document with the citation. but if the citation is inaccurate or it will lead to non-existing resources then it will be called 404 types of plagiarism.
+In this, a person creates a document by copying from various sources and prepare as a single document with citations. but if the citation is inaccurate or it will lead to non-existing resources then it will be called 404 types of plagiarism.

 9. “Aggregator” – Plagiarism